Gangs of Wasseypur: Historical accuracy

-Another scene in the movie, where a Muslim girl is kidnapped by Singh's men, has been portrayed conversely.
+In the film, Sardar Khan marries the Bengali girl but in real life, the woman was maintained as a mistress.
+In one scene, a Muslim girl is kidnapped by Singh's men.
 In real life, the victim was a local Hindu girl and the kidnappers were a few goons from Wasseypur.
 The members of the Singh family ultimately had to threaten the entire Wasseypur community to return the girl in 24 hours.
 The girl was eventually returned as the Singhs were regarded in the village with might and fear.